-Morning registration will take place at the start of school at 9:00 am.
-The registers will remain open for 20 minutes.
+Morning registration will take place at the start of school after the bell has been rung at 8:45am.
+The registers will remain open until 9:20am.
 Any pupil arriving after this time will be marked as having an unauthorised absence unless there is an acceptable explanation i.e. school transport was delayed.
 In cases for example, where the absence at registration was for attending an early morning medical appointment, the appropriate authorised absence code will be entered.

 The afternoon registration will be at 1:00 PM.

 Pupils arriving after the start of school but before the end of the registration period will be coded as late before registers close.

 Parents are expected to contact the school by phone or in person to notify of a child’s absence.